mkazic1/Top-Rating-App/README.md

 You will also see any lint errors in the console.

 ## IMPORTANT
-Generate an API key on this page [https://www.themoviedb.org/](https://www.themoviedb.org/).\
+Generate an API key on this page [https://www.themoviedb.org/](https://www.themoviedb.org/) or if you have a valid one use it as described down below.\
-Make a new .env file on the root level of the project (same level as src, public folders) inside which you should have your generated API key in following format:\
+Make a new .env file on the root level of the project (same level as src, public folders etc).
+Inside the env file you should have your generated API key in the following format:\
 REACT_APP_API=PASTE_YOUR_API_KEY_HERE\
 In case of need rerun the app with `npm start`.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+## NOTES FOR REVIEWRS
+The reason why I am writing this is because this project was developed as a part of testing process which had a 7 days deadline.
+I'm leaving this "NOTES" section here as a reminder for developers and recruiters who will review my work.\
+This application is not fully finished and the development will be continued after the review, because my time is out.